JustTemmie/steam-presence/README.md

 navigate to your profile on steam, and download the cookie file, naming it "cookies.txt" and save it in the same folder as main.py

+the NON_STEAM_DISCORD_APP_ID field is a seprate discord app ID which displays when the game isn't found in discord's cached game list, but is being played as a non steam game.
+The default app id "939292559765803018" is simply called "a game not on steam"

+**NOTE** the NON_STEAM_DISCORD_APP_ID and the DISCORD_APPLICATION_ID from earlier in the config file **CANNOT** be the same, because of how this script is coded, they can have the same name but if you want both to be called the same you must create two applications, with the same name

 Note: due to the names of non steam games being set by yourself, steam grid DB might have problems finding icons for the game, but if it's in their database, this script will fetch it

 # Custom Game Overwrite